rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 #### S3 Backup Target

 The `S3` backup target allows users to configure a S3 compatible backend to store the snapshots.
 The primary benefit of this option is that if the cluster loses all the etcd nodes, the cluster can still be restored as the snapshots are stored externally.
-Rancher recommends external targets like `S3` backup, however its configuration reuqirements do require additional effort that should be considered.
+Rancher recommends external targets like `S3` backup, however its configuration requirements do require additional effort that should be considered.

 | Option | Description | Required|
 |---|---|---|